-Looking for a show to catch or a live band to listen to While in Austin?
+Looking for a show to catch or a live band to listen to while in Austin?
 South Congress is bustling with buskers and bands.
 East Austin invites you to visit its many art galleries and DIY stages.
-Austin’s famous Red River Cultural District is beckoning your name.
-Our local music and entertainment scene is unmatched worldwide, as Austin wears the crown of Live Music Capital of the World®, boasting the most music venues per capita.
-Whether you’re venue hopping through Downtown where indie artists shred nightly, or are exploring what makes South Austin weird, our robust live music culture is waiting to be discovered.
+Austin’s famous Red River Cultural District spans a three-block radius and brings together some of the hottest stages in the city.
+Our local music and entertainment scene is globally known, as Austin wears the crown of Live Music Capital of the World®, boasting some of the best indoor and outdoor live music experiences a city can offer.
+Whether you’re venue hopping through Downtown where indie artists shred nightly or are exploring what makes South Austin weird, our robust live music culture is waiting to be discovered.
 Here's just a sampling of the diverse local musicians and bands that help make up Austin's unique live music DNA.

 Indie & Rock